SOM-Research/survivalAnalysisGitHub/README.md

-This repository provides the replication package for the paper titled *An Empirical Study on the Survival Rate of GitHub Projects* sent to the *Mining Software Repositories 2022* conference, currently under review.
+This repository provides the replication package for the paper titled *An Empirical Study on the Survival Rate of GitHub Projects* accepted in the *Mining Software Repositories 2022* conference.

 # Contents